Traditional, Healthful, Flavorful Ghee

 Since ancient times, ghee has been rendered from cultured butter made from the raw milk of the water buffalo or cow, or sometimes from ewe or mare milk.
 Today, ghee sold in the West is most often made from sweet cow’s milk butter, sometimes called desi (country) ghee or usli/asli (real) ghee.
 Vanaspati/banaspati (vegetable) ghee, however, is not the same substance.
 It does not have the same health properties as real ghee, since it is commonly made from unhealthy hydrogenated (trans) fats.
-Because of its low cost, vanaspati ghee is becoming more popular in India and Pakistan, and is sometimes found for sale alongside—or even mixed with—usli ghee in other areas as well.
-It’s important to read labels!
+Because of its low cost, vanaspati ghee is becoming more popular in India and Pakistan, and is sometimes found for sale alongside - or even mixed with - usli ghee in other areas as well.
+It is important to read labels!

-Commercial ghee is most often packaged in cans or jars, and is found online, in natural health food stores, and in stores that carry Indian foods.
+Commercial ghee is most often packaged in cans or jars, and is found online, offered via PPNF's Amazon Store affiliation, in natural health food stores, and in stores that carry Indian foods.
 It is also not difficult to make at home, either from butter you have made yourself or from commercially produced butter.

 In Ayurvedic medicine (the ancient natural healing system of India), ghee is used both topically (from ointments) and systemically (by ingestion) for healthy skin, mental calm and clarity, and improved digestion.